AlanDkoXS/portfolio/README.md

 Welcome to my personal webpage repository!
 This project showcases my portfolio as a self-taught graphic designer and web developer, highlighting my skills, projects, and experience.
 The site is built with a mobile-first approach using HTML, CSS, and JavaScript.

+---
+ 🇲🇽 You can see this file in Spanish <a href="https://github.com/AlanDkoXS/portfolio/blob/main/README.es.md">here</a>
+---

 ## Features

 - **Responsive Design**: Fully responsive layout, optimized for both desktop and mobile devices.